 1. Press Windows key

-Even though it might sound like a waste of time, there are users who solved Bad module error by using this method.
+Even though it might sound like a waste of time, there are users who solved Bad module errors by using this method.
 Whenever you get the error bad_module_info has stopped working simply tap the Windows Key button on your keyboard.

 Doing this will open up the Start menu, and that will minimize the game you were playing.
 Then, by using the Alt+Tab buttons on your keyboard, or by selecting the game in your taskbar, try playing the game again.
 Observe if the error still appears.
 If the error still occurs, try using the next solution.